Uniswap/docs/docs/sdk/v3/guides/liquidity/01-minting-position.md

 :::info

-For a briefer on the SDK and to learn more about how these guides connect to the examples repository, please visit our [background coverage](./01-background.md) page!
+For a briefer on the SDK and to learn more about how these guides connect to the examples repository, please visit our [background](./01-background.md) page!

 :::